 Infectious disease modeler

-I'm a quantitative epidemiologist with over 8 years of experience developing infectious-disease models to support public health decision-making.
+I am a quantitative epidemiologist with over 8 years of experience developing infectious-disease models to support public health decision-making.
 My work has primarily focused on preventive interventions, including studies of behavioral dynamics, epidemic elimination and (re)emergence, and economic evaluations—often in interdisciplinary settings.
 I'm skilled at building robust, reproducible pipelines and translating complex insights into actionable strategies for public health impact.
 I especially enjoy creating clear, engaging data visualizations that make complex ideas more accessible.

 Updated: August, 2025.